Skip to content

 Link to this section

-1. Open your newly created app.
+1. Open the newly created M2M app.

-2. Select APIs in the side menu.
+2. Go to APIs in the menu.

-Step 4: Add scopes (optional)
+Step 4: (Optional) Add scopes to define permissions

 Link to this section

-1. Go to Settings > Environment > APIs.
+1. Go to Settings > APIs.

-2. Choose the API you’re protecting.
+2. Choose the API you want to protect.

-Step 5: Get a token
+Step 5: Get a token to test your M2M app

 Link to this section